Kenscrypt/crypto-grid-trading-bot/README.md

 Please ensure that the terminal running the bot remains active 24/7, as well as the computer on which the bot is running, to ensure continuous trading without interruptions.

+## Fees

+The bot charges a fee of 10% on the profits it generates.
+This fee is automatically deducted each time the bot makes a profit.
+This means you only pay fees based on the successful trades the bot executes, ensuring that your initial capital remains intact while you benefit from the bot's trading strategies.

 ## Quick Start Guide

 1. **Download Bot Files**: Download the appropriate `.7z` file for your platform (Windows or Linux) and extract its contents into a single folder.
 Ensure that the files inside the extracted folder are not modified.
 The following files will be included: